tripal/tripal/docs/user_guide/content_types/field_permissions.rst

   Some fields are **Required**.
 Do not disable required fields that can't be null.
 If you do, users won't be able to submit content!

-Now, if you submit content via Tripal HQ as a user with that role, the field will not display on the widgets, but will still appear on normal content.
+Now, if you submit content as a user with that role, the field will not display on the widgets, but will still appear on normal content.